SusmeetJain/dune_api_python/README.md

-# dune_api_python
-Consuming the Dune API in Python
+## Consuming the Dune API in Python

 We shall be using Python3.
 We recommend using a virtual environment and the `pip` package manager.